minimuutti/minimuutti.github.io/en/index.md

 I hope you enjoy the journey with Minimute and I hope that these pages can help your daily life with your own energetic dog.

-If you like to watch pictures of Finnish nature, check out the Pictures of Finnish Nature (LINKKI) The journey with Minimute has just begun!
+If you like to watch pictures of Finnish nature, check out the [Pictures of Finnish Nature](/en/pictures-of-finnish-nature/).

+The journey with Minimute has just begun!